KouOuchi/ObjectGenoise/README.md

 # ObjectGenoise

-ObjectGenoise is a ORM, database middle ware and C++/.Net library.
+ObjectGenoise is an ORM, SQLite3 middle ware and C++/.Net library using [SOCI].

 ## Technical Overview

 ### ObjectGenoise has 2 features:
-- schema : `schema' means a definition of class.
+- schema : a definition of class.
-- session : `session' means an instance of class.
+- session : an instance of class.
 ```
    features
        | Schema                | Session